-In partnership with the NYC Department of Transportation (DOT) the Design Trust is developing a plan to reclaim and transform public space under New York City's elevated transit infrastructure.
+New York City has nearly 700 miles of elevated infrastructure towering above its streets and weaving throughout its five boroughs.
+Together with the NYC Department of Transportation (DOT) we have developed a plan to reclaim and transform the public space under New York City's elevated transit infrastructure.

 Design Trust works with a graduate studio at Cornell University to research and analyze elevated transit infrastructure in NYC.